 Blocking statutes, banking secrecy and data protection are not new concepts, but now more than ever the challenges crystallising because of geopolitical shifts must be carefully assessed and responded to.
+FRA Director Weng Yee provides an overview of key data privacy regulations throughout EMEA, and sets out practical guidelines to minimise risk exposure for companies and professional services firms dealing with cross-border investigations and litigation.

 The past few years have seen significant developments in data privacy regulation in Europe, the Middle East and Africa (EMEA).
 These have included the repeal of Safe Harbour and the introduction of the Privacy Shield, the EU General Data Protection Regulation (GDPR) coming into force in May 2018, the passing of the Data Privacy and Protection Law by the Qatari government, and the appointment of South Africa’s first members of the Information Regulator to monitor and enforce provisions of the Protection of Personal Information Act (the POPI Act).